hardcamls/zprize/msm-test.md

 ### Building an FPGA image for AWS

-You need to clone the [aws-fpga repo](https://github.com/aws/aws-fpga/), as well as run on an AWS box with the [FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/prodview-gimv3gqbpe57k) installed.
+You should build the FPGA image on an AWS box with the [FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/prodview-gimv3gqbpe57k) installed.
+Make sure to clone the [aws-fpga repo](https://github.com/aws/aws-fpga/) to `~/aws-fpga`.
+We used the `2a36c4d76b68bb9c60bf2f7b0be0fd9ea134978e` revision of the repository.

+Run the following to setup the necessary environment for the build.

 ```
 source ~/aws-fpga/vitis_setup.sh